-When you’re hunkering down at home, nothing hits the spot quite like a plate of biscuits covered in delicious sausage gravy.
+When you’re hunkering down at home, nothing hits the spot quite like a plate of buttermilk biscuits covered in delicious sausage gravy.
 Made with ingredients you’re likely to already have in your fridge, this Pork Sausage Gravy Recipe is easy, flavorful and kid-approved!

 Like most of us right now, I’m trying my best to keep my grocery store visits to a minimum (and use curbside pick-up when I do!).
 I sort of love the challenge of “shopping” my fridge, freezer and pantry to come up with meal ideas.
 With all of us eating at home three times a day, I’ve been trying my best to find meals that everyone likes AND use ingredients efficiently.